Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/2-using-zynq.md

 # Using the Zynq SoC Processing System

-Now that you have been introduced to the Xilinx&reg; Vivado&reg; Design Suite, you can look at how to use it to develop an embedded system using the Zynq&reg;-7000 SoC processing system (PS).

 The Zynq SoC consists of Arm&reg; Cortex&trade;-A9 cores, many hard intellectual property components (IPs), and programmable logic (PL).
 This offering can be used in two ways:

 -   The Zynq SoC PS can be used in a standalone mode, without attaching any additional fabric IP.
 -   IP cores can be instantiated in fabric and attached to the Zynq PS as a PS+PL combination.

-## Embedded System Configuration
+This chapter looks at how to develop an embedded system with only the processing system (PS) of the Zynq&reg;-7000 SoC.

-Creation of a Zynq device system design involves configuring the PS to select the appropriate boot devices and peripherals.
+The creation of a Zynq device system design involves configuring the PS to select the appropriate boot devices and peripherals.
 To start with, as long as the PS peripherals and available MIO connections meet the design requirements, no bitstream is required.
 This chapter guides you through creating a simple PS-based design that does not require a bitstream.

+- [Example 1](#example-1-creating-a-new-embedded-project-with-zynq-soc) uses Vivado to design the hardware project of this embedded system.
+- [Example 2](#example-2-creating-and-running-a-hello-world-application) designs a "Hello World" software application in the Vitis IDE based on the Example 1 hardware.

 ## Example 1: Creating a New Embedded Project with Zynq SoC